 London Chinese Children’s Ensemble (“LCCE”) started from a group of music enthusiasts based in London with both their ethnic Chinese roots and the Western culture and traditions in mind.
-It was set up to promote group singing and instrument playing among children across communities, to celebrate the distinctive yet connected music cultures from both the UK and China.
-In recent years, as relationships between these two countries deepen, LCCE hopes to strengthen their cultural links through communication and collaborations between schools and families, and leave a positive social impact by playing a meaningful role in bridging the two countries through music and arts.
+It was set up to promote choral singing and ensemble playing among children across communities, to celebrate the distinctive yet connected music cultures from both the UK and China.
+In recent years, as relationships between these two countries deepen, LCCE hope to strengthen their cultural links through communication and collaborations between schools and families, and leave a positive social impact by playing a meaningful role in bridging the two countries through music and arts.

-We are always keen to talk to people who share our passion and enthusiasm, and are willing to take our work further with us together.
+We are always keen to talk to people who share our passion and enthusiasm, and who are willing to take our work further with us together.